-One semester before graduation, all senior candidates for Music degrees must successfully complete a written and/or Aural examination covering all phases of their undergraduate work in music.
+One semester before graduation, all senior candidates for Music degrees must successfully complete a written and aural examination covering a general overview of their knowledge of music history, theory, and form.
 A student may be required to do additional work without credit to remove any deficiencies.
 No student will be allowed to register for the final semester of the senior year until he/she has taken or made arrangements for taking the senior comprehensive exam.